 Talent placing the printed materials into a plastic sleeve.

 Label each marker with the corresponding checkpoint number [1].
-Prior to intervention, place each checkpoint marker at its corresponding location on the map, ensuring it is visible [2-TXT].
+Prior to intervention, place each checkpoint marker at its corresponding location in the environment, ensuring it is visible [2-TXT].

 Talent labeling each marker with a checkpoint number.

-Talent placing checkpoint markers on the map.
+Talent placing checkpoint markers in the environment.
 TXT: Alternatively, use the MapRun Application and a smartphone

 Before participants begin an orienteering course for the first time, teach important orienteering skills and concepts [1].
 Using the symbol legend, review symbols and indicate examples of such elements in the terrain [2].